Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Abstract

 \section{Abstract}

-We obtain the $s$- and $p$-wave low-energy scattering parameters for n$^3$H elastic scattering using the pionless effective field theory at leading order.
-The $^4$H $J^\pi=1^-$ resonance emerges as a consequence of a contact interaction and discrete scale invariance.
-Results are extracted with three numerical techniques: trapping the system in a harmonic oscillator trap, solving the Faddeev-Yakubovsky equations in configuration space, and using an effective two-body cluster approach.
+We obtain the $s$- and $p$-wave low-energy scattering parameters for n$^3$H elastic scattering and the position of the $^4$H $J^\pi=1^-$ resonance using the pionless effective field theory at leading order.
+Results are extracted with three numerical techniques: confining the system in a harmonic oscillator trap, solving the Faddeev-Yakubovsky equations in configuration space, and using an effective two-body cluster approach.
 The renormalization of the theory for the relevant amplitudes is assessed in a cutoff-regulator range between $1\,\text{fm}^{-1}$ and $10\,\text{fm}^{-1}$.

 Most remarkably, we find a cutoff-stable/RG-invariant resonance in the $^4$H $J^\pi=1^-$ system.
-This $p$-wave resonance is thus a universal consequence of the unitary deuteron system and an ensuing discretely scale invariant three-body system with a scale set by the triton binding energy.
-The stabilization of a resonant state in a few-fermion system solely through pure contact interactions has a significant consequence for the powercounting of the pionless theory.
-Specifically, the existence of a resonance implies that the known inability of the theory's leading order to bind larger nuclei like 16-oxygen, can be cured by perturbative insertion of sub-leading orders.
+This $p$-wave resonance is a universal consequence of a shallow two-body state and the introduction of a three-body $s$-wave scale set by the triton binding energy.
+The stabilization of a resonant state in a few-fermion system through pure contact interactions has a significant consequence for the powercounting of the pionless theory.
+Specifically, it suggests the appearance of similar resonant states also in larger nuclei, like 16-oxygen, in which the theory's leading order does not predict stable states.
+Those resonances would provide a starting state to be moved to the correct physical position by the perturbative insertion of sub-leading orders, possibly resolving the discrepancy between data and contact EFT.